breatheco-de/exercise-postcard/README.md

 ![Postcard Strategy](https://github.com/breatheco-de/exercise-postcard/raw/main/.learn/assets/strategy.gif?raw=true)

-## You can add different fonts by using free google fonts (https://fonts.google.com/) .
+## You can add different fonts by using free [Google Fonts](https://fonts.google.com/)

-1.Click on the font you like.
+1. Click on the font you like.

-2.Click get font.
+2. Click get font.

-3.Click on Embed code.
+3. Click on Embed code.

-4.Add the link tags to your html file.
+4. Add the link tags to your html file.

 ## What to do if you are stuck?